jsx7ba/blog/content/post/go-iter.md

     fmt.Println(x)
 }
 ```
 There are two things to note about the inner function of the iterator: `yield func[V any](v V) bool`.
-The first is that it uses a type parameter, `V`.The type argument, IE the instantiation of the type parameter, defines the loop variable type.
+The first is that it uses a type parameter, `V`.
+The type argument, IE the instantiation of the type parameter, defines the loop variable type.

 Second, any `break` statement, `return` statement, `goto` statement that leaves the loop, or panic in the for loop will cause the yield function to return false.
 The iterator implementation must return when this happens.
 Failure to handle false return values will cause a panic: